-- a.
-The Department of Surgery conducts a weekly Morbidity and Mortality Conference, Wednesday at 0630 at the La Jolla campus. - b.
-An M&M must be submitted for all deaths and major complications per department policy.
-Please check in with your chief resident on how to submit an M&M. - i.
-Cases should be submitted as soon as a death or major complications are identified. - ii.
-Once submitted, a date for presentation will be assigned by the department. - iii.
-It is imperative that residents discuss and review weekly M&M with the trauma/ACS/burn attending for the case at least 2 days prior to M&M to ensure accuracy and completeness of data. - iv.
-The operating resident will be responsible for the details of a concise presentation and reconstruction of the case, and will be responsible for obtaining all imaging studies (x-rays, CT scans, etc.) If the operating resident cannot be physically present at M&M when the case is presented, he/she will designate someone to present the case and will inform the chief resident about the substitution.
-The chief resident will be ultimately responsible for the presentation, imaging studies, etc. - v.
-Almost all violent trauma death patients (homicide, suicide, MVC, pedestrian vs. auto, etc.) will have a Medical Examiner report.
-Although the final report may not arrive for several weeks, Attendings can often obtain a preliminary report by calling the Medical Examiner's office directly at (858) 694-2895 and speaking to the appropriate ME.
-This should be attempted before presenting unexpected, unusual or complex death cases. - c.
-Select Trauma M&M are also reviewed in a monthly "Select Case Review" as an internal process of the Division of Trauma.
-These will be presented by the Trauma Fellow on service for the month. - Select Case Review cases will be chosen by the faculty and assigned to the Fellow by the trauma program manager.
+- The Department of Surgery conducts a weekly Morbidity and Mortality Conference, Wednesday at 0630 at the La Jolla campus. - i.
+Cases will be submitted to the Department M&M if they meet high level triggers including but not limited to unexpected death, unplanned return to the OR, code blue, and significant provider-related errors, as well as any cases that may have significant educational value. - ii.
+Trauma, SCC, Burn, & ACS Faculty and the Division will bear responsibility for submission of cases to the Department M&M, however residents can and should suggest cases that they feel may be appropriate for submission. - iii.
+Once submitted, a date for presentation will be assigned by the Department. - iv.
+The Resident that participated in the care of the patient will present the case using the SBAR format with 8 10 minutes for presentation and 5 7 minutes for discussion (max 4 presentations per hour). - v.
+The resident will be responsible for a concise, complication-focused presentation of the patient's evaluation and management and will be responsible for obtaining all pertinent imaging studies (x-rays, CT scans, etc.) - vi.
+Each case should include a "teaching point" at the end, with support from the literature, textbooks, or expert guidelines as appropriate.
+See residency documentation for more information on the SBAR format. - vii.
+Residents are expected to discuss and review their M&M presentation with the Trauma/Burn/ACS attending for the case at least 4 days prior to M&M to ensure accuracy and completeness of data. - Select Trauma and ACS M&M cases are also reviewed in a monthly "Select Case Review" as an internal process of the Division of Trauma, SCC, Burn, & ACS.
+These will be presented by the Trauma/ACS Fellow on service for the month. - i.
+Select Case Review cases will be chosen by the faculty and assigned to the Fellow by the trauma program manager and/or ACS Clinical Nurse Coordinator.
 Only cases with educational potential are presented. - ii.
 Presentations should cover a concise reconstruction of the case and include imaging and Medical Examiner report findings, as above. - iii.
 Cases should be presented in an interactive fashion, with focus on educational opportunities for the students and residents in attendance.